-The nationals of the following countries may apply for a 30 day visa upon arrival in Indonesia: Algeria, Argentina, Australia, Austria, Bahrain, Belgium, Brazil, Bulgaria, Cambodia, Canada, China, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Fiji, Finland, France, Germany, Greece, Hungary, Iceland, India, Ireland, Italy, Japan, Kuwait, Laos, Latvia, Libya, Liechtenstein, Lithuania, Luxembourg, Malidives, Malta, Mexico, Monaco, Netherland, New Zealand, Norway, Oman, Panama, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Sweden, Switzerland, Taiwan, Tunisia, United Arab Emirate, United Kingdom, United States of America.
-(Source: http://indonesiskaambassaden.se/visa/visa-on-arrival/)
+The nationals of the following countries may apply for a 7 or 30 day visa upon arrival in Indonesia: Algeria, Argentina, Australia, Austria, Bahrain, Belgium, Brazil, Bulgaria, Cambodia, Canada, Czech Republic, Denmark, Egypt, Estonia, Fiji, Finland, France, Germany, Greece, Holland, Hungary, Iceland, India, Iran, Ireland, Italy, Japan, Kuwait, Laos, Latvia, Libya, Lichtenstein, Lithuania, Luxembourg, Maldives, Malta, Mexico, Monaco, New Zealand, Norway, Oman, Panama, People's Republic of China, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Slovakia, Slovenia, South Africa, South Korea, Spain, Suriname, Switzerland, Sweden, Taiwan, Tunisia, United Arab Emirates, United Kingdom and the United States of America.

-Citizens of these countries will be able to apply for a visa-on-arrival upon arrival by air in Bali, Jakarta, Batam, and some other international airports or by ship at most international sea ports (including ferry ports in Batam).
-A 30-day visa-on-arrival costs US$35 (after a recent increase of $10).
-Please note that at the time of writing, the cheaper 7-day visa-on-arrival is no longer available.
+Citizens of these countries will be able to apply for a visa-on-arrival upon arrival by air in Bali, Jakarta, Lombok, and some other international airports or by ship at most international sea ports.
+A 7-day visa costs US$10 and a 30-day visa costs US$25.

 How to obtain a visa-on-arrival

 Travellers from the above countries must be in possession of a passport which is valid for at least 6 months from the date of arrival and the completed embarkation/ disembarkation card they received from their airline.
-They must also be able to prove they have sufficient funds for their stay in Indonesia and show a paper printout of an outbound ticket.
+They must also be able to prove they have sufficient funds for their stay in Indonesia.

 Applying for a visa before arrival